SergeantGrumbles/Sandbox/README.md

 $ grunt
 ```

-Start a grunt watch task using.
+Start a grunt watch task using the following.
 This will automatically copy files across to the deployed localhost instance as you make changes to them.

 ```sh
 $ grunt watch